Tanedo/Physics40B-2020/Syllabus_40B_020.md

 # Syllabus: Physics 40B, Spring 2020

-Last Updated: March 30
+Last Updated: March 30 (2:12pm)

 This is the syllabus for **Physics 40B**: *General Physics* (UCR Spring 2020) **lecture section 020** (Discussion Sections 21, 23, 26, and 27)

 ==Please note:== there is a parallel offering of this course (lecture section 001).
 It is the same course material, but the two courses are otherwise independent.

 Physics 40B is the second quarter of the general physics curriculum.
-We
+We will primarily cover waves and thermodynamics.

 *All material in this syllabus is subject to changes by the instructor.*